jasontang718/UMHackathon/README.md

 ![image](https://github.com/user-attachments/assets/08a5bef0-ee80-4a8e-beaa-850aca3f7a82)

-6)Open the html file with Visual Studio Code,replace the url in line 22 with the copied url.
+6)Open web.html file with Visual Studio Code,replace the url in line 22 with the copied url.

 ![image](https://github.com/user-attachments/assets/d97c43fc-6a98-47b5-8a8d-b2fedd9fb9f8)